THE APRIL TOM-TOM

 MISS JEANNINE’S CLASS:

-Theme: Spring, and continuing our Nursery Rhymes: “Rain, Rain go away and making our bear hunt book.
+Theme: Spring, and continuing our Nursery Rhymes: “Rain, Rain go away, “Jack be Nimble” and bear hunt book.

 Language Arts: Stories: “Springtime” and sing songs such as “Rain, Rain go away.”

-Science: We will go on nature walks to look for flowers, bugs, and birds.
+Science: We will be going on nature walks to look for flowers, bugs, and birds.

-Art: We will be making umbrellas, working on our book using all different paint textures.
-Making a spring egg.
+Art: We will be making umbrellas and working on our book using all different paint textures.

-Music and Movement: Marching with instruments, freeze dance, exercises, and parachute fun.
+Music and Movement: Marching with instruments, freeze dance, exercises, and parachute fun and the bear hunt.

 Physical: Kicking and throwing the balls.
 Climbing outside to build and strengthen small and large motor skills.